 TIPS ON STARTING YOUR OWN WORKING FARM

 1. Decide on what your farming goals will be.
-Do you want a large producing farm, would you like to sell just to the local farmers market or is providing for your families meals enough?
+Do you want a large producing farm, would you like to sell just to the local farmers market, or is providing for your family meals enough?
+What types of farming equipment will you need?

 2. Decide on animals, crops or both?